shopware/docs/products/extensions/migration-assistant/concept/dataselection-and-dataset.md

 # DataSelection and DataSet

-These are the fundamental data structures for define what to migrate.
+These are the fundamental data structures for defining what to migrate.
 Each `DataSelection` consists of one or more `DataSets`:

 * ProductDataSelection \(position: 100\)
   * MediaFolderDataSet